Fairlight CMI

-The Fairlight CMI (short for Computer Musical Instrument) is a digital synthesizer, music sampler, and digital audio workstation introduced in 1979 by Fairlight.
+The Fairlight CMI (short for Computer Musical Instrument) is a digital synthesizer, music sampler, and digital audio workstation (DAW) introduced in 1979 by Fairlight.
 It was based on a commercial licence of the Qasar M8 developed by Tony Furse of Creative Strategies in Sydney, Australia.
 It was one of the earliest electronic music workstations with an embedded sampler and is credited for coining the term sampling in music.
 It rose to prominence in the early 1980s and competed with the Synclavier from New England Digital.

 History

 Origins: 1971–1979

 In the 1970s, Kim Ryrie, then a teenager, had an idea to develop a build-it-yourself analogue synthesizer, the ETI 4600, for the magazine he founded, Electronics Today International (ETI).
 Ryrie was frustrated by the limited number of sounds that the synthesizer could make.
 After his classmate, Peter Vogel, graduated from high school and had a brief stint at university in 1975, Ryrie asked Vogel whether he would be interested in making "the world's greatest synthesizer" based on the recently announced microprocessor.
 He recalled: "We had long been interested in computers – I built my first computer when I was about 12 – and it was obvious to me that combining digital technology with music synthesis was the way to go."

 In December 1975, Ryrie and Vogel formed a home business to manufacture digital synthesizers.
 They named the business Fairlight after the hydrofoil ferry passing before Ryrie's grandmother's home in Sydney Harbour.
 The two planned to design a digital synthesizer that could create sounds reminiscent of acoustic instruments (physical modelling synthesis).
 They initially planned to make an analogue synthesizer that was digitally controlled, as the competing Moog synthesizer was difficult to control.